 Seventh Grade Demonstration Teacher, Yosan Hailemariam Zerom, opens her school year by establishing routines, teaching rules and consequences, and defining respect during the first three days of school.
 She demonstrates how she sets the tone for her middle school students starting from the moment she greets students at the door on the first day of school.
 For Lesson Plans and other resources used in this video, please visit: https://sbcusd.com/UserFiles/Servers/Server_59869/File/video_resources/Teaching_Routines_Seventh_Grade.zip

-Math Lesson Planning, http://www.halearningstrategies.com Lesson Planning and Behavior Management Strategies for teachers to increase learning in Math, Science, Literacy and Social Skills.
-See website for special offer.
-Through the Project Hydroplanes Racing Program (PHRP) of Ha Learning Strategies teachers instruct their students utilizing fun teaching methods.
+Lesson Planning, http://www.halearningstrategies.com Lesson plan that encourages adults to initiate, restart, or complete education programs.
+Through the Project Hydroplanes Racing Program (PHRP) of HA Learning Strategies, teachers instruct their students utilizing fun teaching methods.
 This is because their use of effective behavior management strategies enhances their development of effective social skills lesson planning.
 By combining these approaches, teachers exhibit a higher sense of self-efficacy and are able to conduct lesson planning with a greater level of creativity.
 As examples, math lesson planning is more focused because students are learning through the development of their hydroplanes.
+They become more self-confident with science, because their teachers are able to focus on science lesson planning to compliment their literacy lesson planning around hydroplane design and construction.
 In all, students and teachers benefit from this unique strategy of integrating math, science, and literacy.

 This video clip is part of the online course, "Teaching High School Students."
 Hundreds of schools and colleges across the United States are offering this course.
 For information or to enroll, please visit http://www.ed2go.com/online-courses/teaching-high-school-students.